-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.
+Because we live in a computer-driven society, it should come as no surprise that your ability to repay your mortgage boils down to one number.

-The three agencies use slightly different formulas to build a credit score.
-Fair Isaac and Cooriginally developed this score. .
+The three reporting agencies use slightly different formulas to build a credit score.
+The original FICO was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, all of the agencies use the following to build a score:
+While these methods vary, the differences aren't huge; each agency uses the following factors in calculating your credit score:

-- Your Credit Card Balances - How many accounts do you hold, and how much do you owe on them?
+- Credit Card Balances - How many accounts do you carry?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
-The result is one number.
+These factors are weighted a little bit differently depending on the formula being used.
+The result is a single number: your FICO score.
 FICO scores range from 300 to 800.
 Higher is always better.
-Typical home buyers will probably find their credit scores falling between 620 and 800.
+Most home buyers in the current environment have a score above 620.

 Getting your FICO score

-In order to improve your credit score, you must get the reports that the agencies use to build it.
+To raise your credit score, you must have the reports that the agencies use to build it.
 Of course, you need the score as well.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
-They also provide information and tools that can help you improve your FICO score.
+Fair Isaac, the corporation that offered the original FICO score, offers scores on its website: myFICO.com.
+For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.